dascentral/dotfiles/software/laravel-valet.md

 brew services start mysql@5.7
 ```

 I like to add the path to the MySQL binaries to my system path.
-I have added the following to the end of my `~/.zshrc` file.
+The following line lives at the end of my `~/.zshrc` file.

 ```bash
 export PATH="$PATH:/usr/local/opt/mysql@5.7/bin"